 The river itself has been practically exclusive from 1964-2010, with considerable investment in conservation and science (along with plenty of patience) increasing Atlantic salmon returns fourfold since the lodge was acquired by Atlantic Rivers in 2010.

-Anglers can expect plentiful runs of aggressive Atlantic Salmon taking flies from the surface through mid-July to September, with 4 night packages in truly exceptional accommodation starting at $9,000CAD per person.
+Anglers can expect plentiful runs of aggressive Atlantic salmon taking flies from the surface through mid-July to September, with 4 night packages in truly some exceptional accommodation starting at $7,300 per person.

 Hunt River is gently flowing with periodic slides, riffles and steadies.
 Depending on the pool location, fly fishing can either be from shore, wading or from a river canoe.
 16km of river is accessible from the Lodge via river canoes.
 The river is divided into two sections, with the lower section from the Lodge to First Falls hosting 8 pools, and the upper section is from above First Falls to Hunt Lake hosting 21 pools.